Geographic Information Science

 |Intake||February or July|

-If you have ever used a digital map such Google Maps or MapQuest or enabled location services on your mobile phone, you have used Geographic Information Science (GIScience).
+Geographic information scientists collect, store and analyse geographic data to uncover spatial patterns, information and trends.
+If you have ever used a digital map such as Google Maps or MapQuest, or enabled location services on your mobile phone, you have used geographic information science (GIScience).

 You can also study Bachelor of Science (Geographic Information Science) as part of a double degree program with Bachelor of Science (Applied Geology).

-To enrol in the geographic information science major, you must apply for the Bachelor of Science (Science) and satisfy the necessary prerequisites for this major.
+To enrol in the Geographic Information Science course, you must apply for the Bachelor of Science (Science) and satisfy the necessary prerequisites for this program.